bsmith89/longev-mgen/doc/submission.md

 TODO: Consider moving sentences referencing Table 2 down below Table 1.
 -->

-To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified in these mice [@Smith2019], the median mapping rate of metagenomic reads to protein coding features for each MAG was compared to the relative abundance of the associated 16S rRNA gene across matched amplicon libraries.
-Reassuringly, cosine similarities were above 0.88 for all MAGs, suggesting robust concordence in coverage between the shotgun metagenomic and amplicon libraries.

 +-------------+-----------------------+-------------+----------------+-----------+--------------+--------------+
 | Genome      | CheckM                | Scaffolds   | Length (Mbp)   | N50       | GC           | in           |
 |             | Completeness          |             |                |           |              | [@Smith2019] |